LEARNING THROUGH NATURE

 Tyler

-In charge of fort construction, obstacle course development, and mud puddle supervision, Tyler can’t wait for this year’s adventures.
+In charge of fort construction, obstacle course development, hay rides, and mud puddle supervision, Tyler can’t wait for this year’s adventures.
 With decades spent exploring the woods, Tyler is excited to share his knowledge on all things flora, fauna, and more!
-Tyler is also Bell Creek’s Outdoor Classroom Architect and One-Man Construction Crew.
+From Day 1 Tyler has been Bell Creek’s Outdoor Classroom Architect and One-Man Construction Crew.

 Bachelor’s degree in Marketing and Business Management